 For Westar Energy, the wind in this town of about 800 people is a resource that’s perfect to create renewable energy.
 Much of the power you use already comes from wind farms here in Spearville and in other cities throughout Kansas.
 But soon, it will be even more.

-Westar Energy is adding more than 120 wind turbines in Spearville to generate more clean energy.
-So when this new wind farm comes online at the end of 2016, nearly one-third of your energy will come from the wind.
+Westar Energy added more than 120 wind turbines in Spearville to generate more clean energy.
+So today, nearly one-third of your energy will come from the wind.
 A few years ago, that would be unheard of, but now, it’s a reality.

 Don Hornung grew up not far from Spearville.
 Now, he’s a business and land owner who will soon have more turbines on his acreage.
 His white hair, seemingly shaped by years in the wind, arcs gracefully backward as he talks about the future of wind energy in Spearville.